Skip to Main Content

 Physician's plan of care and/or certification present – signed but signature is not dated.

-• The physician signature was not dated per plan of care.
+• The physician signature wasn't dated per the plan of care.

 Reference: